Frank Mechau: Murals

-Between 1934 and 1940, Mechau was awarded a total of eleven mural commissions through New Deal art projects.
+Between 1934 and 1940, Mechau was awarded 11 mural commissions through New Deal art projects.
 Horses at Night was followed in 1935 by two Mechau murals that were selected for placement in the new Post Office Department Building designed to incorporate large works of art.
 Each of the competition winners created a pair of murals.
 Mechau's depicted aspects of mail delivery during years of U.S. westward expansion.
 Pony Express features riders and their horses at a checkpoint along the Pony Express route.

 Dangers of the Mail portrays the ambush and violent attack by Native Americans on a mail stagecoach and its occupants.
 Researcher Jessy Ohl describes the main painting as showing three "naked white women (being) scalped in a sexually explicit manner" in the bottom right hand of the painting, where they are shown kneeling and bent awkwardly toward the sky and ground by three Native Americans.
 The Washington Post in 2000 reported a critic saying of the scene, "That so much plays into the stereotype of the sexually violent savage.
 He's going to either rape her or scalp her or both".
-Art historian Karal Ann Marling describe the figures of the women as "clearly female, to be sure, thanks to volumetric mass".
+Art historian Karal Ann Marling describes the figures of the women as "clearly female, to be sure, thanks to volumetric mass".
 The mural received widespread objections at the time for historical inaccuracy and government-funded lewdness and renewed objections in the 2000s for creating a hostile work environment for employees of the Environmental Protection Agency, which had made the building its headquarters.
 The Government Services Agency eventually blocked the mural from view.